 The next thing I would suggest is to learn a new tool or technique.
 Challenge yourself!

 Maybe instead of a 2-3 image GIF, you make a longer GIF (20-30 images with smooth animation).
 Maybe buy the Adobe Creative Cloud Suite or Anime Studio.
+Or try out free apps such as Flip-A-Clip.
 You have to decide what’s right for you.

 Not sure what next step to take?
 I can help! 😊